mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 # What is type safety?
-Type safety is the extent a programming language discourages or prevents **type errors**.
-Type errors happen when a developer uses the wrong value type in an expression or when invoking a function.
+Type safety is the extent a programming language discourages or prevents type errors.
+These happen when a developer uses the wrong value type in an expression or when invoking a function.

-Let's see how easy it is to create a **type error** in Javascript using the semantic style all the cool kids are using these days. **This is awful code**, so please don't copy it.
+Let's see how easy it is to create a type error in Javascript using the semantic style all the cool kids are using these days. **This is awful code**, so please don't copy it.
 We'll fix it up as we go along.